 "We will never forget the spirit of Umbrella Movement and we will continue to fight for free elections," he said.

-Wong's jailing comes against a backdrop of roiling turmoil in Hong Kong over the government's plans to approve extraditions to the Chinese mainland for the first time.
+He also warned of controversial plans by Hong Kong's government to approve extraditions to the Chinese mainland for the first time.

 "Today the High Court, tomorrow the People's Court," he said, referring to the mainland's judicial system.

 Wong was also convicted in a second prosecution related to the storming of a government forecourt during the 2014 protests.